 7 Tricks to Help You Stay on Track and Achieve Your Goals

-You set yourself up for success this year by building a foundation for your goals to form with our walking meditation practice.
-Then, you created big, achievable goals with visualization exercises and put those goals into action.
-Even with the best plans and intentions, you can still find yourself losing sight of your goals.
+So, you set yourself up for success this year with thoughtful reflection, wrote down some big goals, and started the process by setting up smaller process goals to help you get there.
+Awesome!
+But even with the best plans and intentions, you can still find yourself losing sight of your goals.
 Don’t let your big dreams get derailed, follow these tips.

 1. Find and remember your 'why'